Speech Pathology & Audiology Schools in Michigan

 There are 5 colleges in Michigan that offer audiology degrees.
 Learn about the most popular 5 below:

-The student loan default rate is 2.60% which is lower than average.
-Of all the students who attend this school, 71% get financial aid.
+The 2.00% student loan default rate is lower than average.
+Of all the teachers who work at the school, 64% are considered full time.
 Students enjoy a student to faculty ratio of 16 to 1.

 Speech Pathology & Audiology Careers in MI